 The Executive Principal is the Trust's Accounting Officer.
 Their main task is to execute the policies agreed by the Multi-Academy Trust (MAT) in relation to its education functions and to bring forward for approval, proposals for further improving the quality of educational experience of the Trust's students.
-The Board of Trustees has delegated to the Executive Principal extensive powers to make decisions quickly and efficiently in respect of the Executive Principal's responsibilities.
+From 1 June 2024, the Chief Operating Officer became the Accounting Officer.
+The Board of Trustees has delegated to the Accounting Officer extensive powers to make decisions quickly and efficiently in respect of their responsibilities.
 The MAT Leadership Team consists of:

 - One Executive Principal (acts as the Trust's CEO).

-- One Head of School:
+- One Head of School;

-- · One Chief Operating Officer;
+- One Chief Operating Officer;

 - Two Vice Principals (1 Nunthorpe Academy Vice Principal and 1 Trust Vice Principal);

 - Four Assistant Vice Principals.

 The Board of Trustees ensure good governance of the multi-academy trust and set policy.
-The full Board of Trustees meets twice every half term one meeting focuses on Finance and Risk Management and the other meeting focuses on education performance and other Trust business.
+The full Board of Trustees meets twice every half term, one meeting focuses on Finance and Risk Management and the other meeting focuses on education performance and other Trust business.
 The Trust's Audit Committee meets termly (three times per year).
 The Board of Trustees has established a Local Governing Body (LGB) for Nunthorpe Academy, with specific duties relating to their function.
 Full details of these delegated powers noted in the Terms of Reference and Schemes of Delegation and are published on the NMAT website www.nmat.co.uk.

-Arrangements for setting pay and remuneration of key management personnel
+• Arrangements for setting pay and remuneration of key management personnel